Man and women in bed looking at their mobile phones

 How many hours of sleep should I get?

-The recommended hours of sleep for adults is between seven and nine hours a night, to feel refreshed and able to function the next day[4].
-Babies, young children and teens need even more sleep to support their growth and development[4].
+The recommended hours of sleep for adults is between seven and nine hours a night, to feel refreshed and able to function the next day4.
+Babies, young children and teens need even more sleep to support their growth and development4.

 How to get a good night’s sleep

 However, in spite of all the well-heralded benefits, many of us simply aren’t getting enough.
-In fact, over a third of adults experience inadequate sleep [5].
+In fact, over a third of adults experience inadequate sleep 5.
 Modern lifestyle habits are inhibiting consumers’ ability to switch off from the demands of everyday life.
-Hyperstimulation due to electronic devices[6], lack of balance[7] and poor diet[8] can all contribute to poor quality sleep.
+Hyperstimulation due to electronic devices6, lack of balance7 and poor diet8 can all contribute to poor sleep quality.

 So, wondering how to get to sleep when you can’t?
-Here are a few handy tips you might like to try, if counting sheep just isn’t hitting the spot.
+Here are a few handy sleep hygiene tips you might like to try, if counting sheep just isn’t hitting the spot.

 Set up a sleep schedule

-Should I wake up at the same time every day?[9]
+Sleeping habits: Should I wake up at the same time every day?9

-Physical exercise, even 10 minutes of aerobic exercise per day (such as walking or cycling), can improve the sleep quality and duration.
-It used to be thought that you shouldn’t exercise too close to bedtime, as this could cause over-stimulation and contribute to not getting enough sleep.
-However, it’s now believed that this depends on the individual, and if evening exercise helps wear you out for bed, then go for it!
+Physical exercise, even 10 minutes of aerobic exercise per day (such as walking or cycling), can improve the sleep quality and duration10.
+It used to be thought that you shouldn’t exercise too close to bedtime, as this could cause over-stimulation and contribute to not getting enough sleep11.
+However, it’s now believed that this depends on the individual12, and if evening exercise helps wear you out for bed, then go for it!

 Consider a sleep aid supplement

 You might think about incorporating a sleep supplement as part of your sleep regime.
-Swisse Ultiboost Magnesium + Sleep Powder can help promote restful sleep, calm the nervous system* and support muscle relaxation.
+Swisse Ultiboost Magnesium + Sleep Powder supports muscle relaxation and contains herbs traditionally used in Western Herbal Medicine to support restful sleep and calm the nervous system.

 Why is getting enough sleep important?